Sutto/trix/README.md

-Trix!
+# Trix!

-Written by Darcy Laycock - UWA Student 20369588.
+Written by Darcy Laycock.

+This was written for the CITS4211 AI Project in 2013.

-Running this code:
+## Running this code

 With a copy of the code, to run it you must invoke the program in bin/ from the top level directory.
 On a unix-based OS this is done via ./bin/trix,